GrumpsCat/listed/content/posts/Delusions.md

 ---
-title: Permanent Imposter Syndrome.
-What is Fregoli's and Capgras Delusion?
+title: What if Everybody is an Imposter?
 description:
 date: 2025-01-29
 tags: